-This report provides details of the proposed borrow pits, which would be necessary to provide the aggregates required to construct the Revised Development, as described in Chapter 4: Description of the Development, of this EIA Report.
-This report presents an assessment of the borrow pits and evaluates the selected locality's merit in the context of the construction requirements of the Revised Development.
+This report provides details of the proposed borrow pits, which would be necessary to provide the aggregates required to construct the Proposed Varied Development (Addendum), as described in Chapter A4: Description of the Development, of this Addendum to the EIA Report (January 2019).
+This report presents an assessment of the borrow pits and evaluates the selected locality's merit in the context of the construction requirements of the Proposed Varied Development (Addendum).

-It is proposed to reuse two of the borrow pits from the construction of the operational Gordonbush Wind Farm.
-The proposed borrow pit locations have been selected because of their potential to be extended, their morphology, accessibility from existing access tracks, orientation and the expected proximity of rock to the surface.
-The borrow pits are in areas where the peat coverage is minimal and where bedrock outcrops and aggregate reserves are known to occur near the surface.
+It was originally proposed to reuse two of the borrow pits (BP1 and BP2) from the construction of the operational Gordonbush Wind Farm.
+However, borrow pit BP2 has been removed from the assessment due to ground investigation results and an alternative borrow pit (BP3) has been assessed to maintain the anticipated onsite rock extraction quantities.
+The proposed borrow pit locations and search areas have been selected because of their potential to be extended, their morphology, accessibility from existing access tracks, orientation and the expected proximity of rock to the surface along with any physical or environmental constraints.
+The borrow pit search areas are in areas where the peat coverage (confirmed during recent site visit 30th May 2019) is minimal and where aggregate reserves are known to occur near the surface.